revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- The scrum master helps & facilitates scrum process to entire team.
+- The scrum master helps & facilitates the scrum process for the entire team.
 - He/She ensures that the scrum framework is followed.
 - A Scrum Master removes impediments and helps the team to become self-organizing and empowered to create, innovate, and make decisions for themselves as one team.